 Yes, the treatments for spider veins are effective.
 Although individual results will obviously vary based on the number, size, and extent of the veins, we typically see that our patients will experience resolution and fading of the majority of their spider veins with the appropriate treatments.

-What unique vein treatment techniques does Austin Vein Specialists provide?
+What unique vein treatment techniques do Austin Vein Specialists provide?

-1) The use of high powered magnification lenses to more effectively examine and treat your very small veins.
+- The use of high-powered magnification lenses to more effectively examine and treat your very small veins.

-7) Our vein MD has the highest level of certification available for vein specialists, being a board-certified vascular surgeon & vein specialist, having a RPVI credential, and also having the honor of FACS accreditation.
+- Our vein MD has the highest level of certification available for vein specialists, being a board-certified vascular surgeon & vein specialist, having an RPVI credential, and also having the honor of FACS accreditation.

-Lastly, Unlike many other vein clinics or spas, at our Center of Excellence only board-certified vein physicians perform 100% of our treatments.
-We do not utilize physician assistant, nurses, technicians, or aestheticians.
+- Lastly, Unlike many other vein clinics or spas, at our Center of Excellence, only board-certified vein physicians perform 100% of our treatments.
+We do not utilize physician assistants, nurses, technicians, or aestheticians.
 Our physician will always see you one-on-one and personally perform your therapy.

 Can I be permanently cured of spider veins forever?

 Unfortunately, the answer to this question is often no. Spider veins are a disorder of the skin or dermis that will often continue to develop even after the current abnormal veins successfully resolve with treatment.
 The typical patient with spider veins will notice that over the years following their treatment that they will continue to form new spider veins in new locations on their legs.
 For this reason, patients with spider veins may return years later with new spider veins for which they desire further treatment.
 These maintenance treatments are similar to the initial treatments and will involve either sclerotherapy, laser therapy, or Ohmic thermolysis treatment.